Skip to content

 • Little Toughies

 Little Toughies is a program designed to introduce girls grades K-5 to a variety of sports and encourage them to find a sport that interests them while giving them the confidence to pursue it.
 Girls will focus on a different sport each week for an eight-week session.
 Class is held twice per week.
-Examples of sports to be introduced are Ultimate Frisbee, soccer, basketball, baseball/softball, kickball, volleyball, bowling, and running. *Sports subject to change at instructor's discretion
+Examples of sports to be introduced are Ultimate Frisbee, soccer, basketball, baseball/softball, kickball, volleyball, strength training (using body weight), and running.
+Please apply sunscreen and bug spray prior to arrival if needed. *Sports subject to change at instructor's discretion

 • Playball